abelsilva/swaggerwcf/README.md

 ```

-### Step 7: Optionaly decorate data types used in WCF services
+### Step 7: Decorate data types used in WCF services

 ```csharp